-Small portable appliances and space heaters are not allowed in the bedrooms of student housing, with the exception of personal refrigerators provided by the university.
-The university recommends that only UL approved irons and popcorn poppers be used in designated areas.
+Portable electrical appliances, including space heaters, are not allowed in the bedrooms of on-campus student housing, with the exception of personal refrigerators provided by the university.
+The university recommends that only UL-approved irons and popcorn poppers be used in designated areas.